zachlang123/code.zachswebsite/content/home/research.md

 <p>“Lessons from Dragons: Teaching Political Science with HBO’s House of the Dragon.”
 With Ronnie Olesker (2024).
 Journal of Political Science Education. </p>

+<p> "Unlimited Power: Energy Policy, State Politics, and Multistate Litigation against the Federal Government."
+(2025).
+Invited for special issue: Annual Review of Federalism.
+Publius: The Journal of Federalism. </p>

 <h2>Book Chapters</h2>

 <div style="padding-left: 4em; text-indent: -4em;">